 KMO had been expanding in this time period.
-Director Imamichi made efforts to hire young researchers as the staff following the way the Potzdam Observatory was operated and the number of the staff reached 9 in 1930 from 3 in 1924.
+Imamichi made efforts to hire young researchers as the staff following the way the Potsdam observatory was operated and the number of the staff reached nine in 1930 from three in 1924.
 New observations were started, too.
-A seismograph was installed by Dr. Wadachi of Central Meteorological Observatory in 1926 which is a year before he discovered the Wadati-Benioff zone (Wadati, 1927).
-The observation of the atmospheric electric field was commenced in 1929 with a Kelvin water dropper and a Bendorf's electrometer (Fig.12).
-The observation of the sunspot and solar prominence was started in 1930 with a 20cm refractor.
+A seismograph was installed by Wadachi of the Central Meteorological Observatory in 1926, which was a year before he discovered the Wadati-Benioff zone (Wadati, 1927).
+The observation of the atmospheric electric field commenced in 1929 with a Kelvin water dropper and a Bendorf electrometer (Fig. 12).
+The observation of the sunspot and solar prominence was started in 1930 with a 20 cm refractor.

-Since the First Sino-Japanese War in 1894-1895, Japan had been on the course of seeking the regional dominance of the East Asia.
-Because of this circumstance, Qingdao Magnetic Observatory in China was assigned to Central Meteorological Observatory in 1922.
-KMO might have helped in its operation, however details are unknown.
+Since the First Sino-Japanese War in 1894-1895, Japan had been on course to seek regional dominance in East Asia.
+Because of this circumstance, Qingdao Magnetic Observatory in China was assigned to the Central Meteorological Observatory in 1922.
+KMO might have helped in its operation; however, details are unknown.